-The Trends of Supply Chain Visibility Hint at the Need for More Integration
+Trends of Supply Chain Visibility and Analytics Reveal Need for Integration

 Why Technology Unifies People and Processes in the Supply Chain

-Ways Technology Yields Process, Analytics, and Shipment-Level Visibility
+Ways Technology Yields Supply Chain Process and Shipment-Level Visibility

 - Analytics and real-time data help to show the end-to-end freight cycle and highlight strengths and weaknesses otherwise not seen.